sunpy/sunpy/docs/dev_guide/contents/newcomers.rst

     $ cd sunpy-git
     $ vagrant up && vagrant ssh

-This will automatically log you in the VM inside the sunpy-dev conda environment with all the dependencies already installed.
+This will automatically log you in the VM inside a sunpy-dev conda environment with all dependencies pre-installed.

 .. _virtualbox: https://www.virtualbox.org/manual/ch02.html
 .. _vagrant: https://www.vagrantup.com/docs/installation